malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	qc = QuantumCircuit(qr0,qr1,cr0,cr1) ----.
 	   .-------------------------------------'
 	   |
-	   '-->	In this case, when QuantumRegister is called its truthtable attribute is initialized as follows:
+	   '-->	In this case, when QuantumCircuit is called its truthtable attribute is initialized as follows:
 			qc.truthtable.numinputs = 4 (2 for qr0 and 2 for qr1)
 			qc.truthtable.inputnames = ['q1_0','q0_0','q1_0_out','q0_0_out']